License: License classes

+International driving permits

+For individuals traveling abroad, an International Driving Permit (IDP) can be obtained.
+This is a translation of the individual's domestic driver's license and is required by some countries for foreigners to drive within their borders.

 Criminal law

 In the United Kingdom prisoners serving a determinate sentence (a fixed time in prison) will be released prior to the completion of their full sentence "on licence".
 The licence is the prisoner's agreement to maintain certain conditions, such as periodic reporting in to a probation officer and only living at an approved address, in exchange for their early release.
 If they break the conditions of the licence, they can be "recalled" (returned to prison).

 Offenders serving determinate sentences are released automatically at a set point in their sentence, whereas prisoners serving indeterminate sentences (e.g. life imprisonment) can only be released by the parole board.

 Economic theory

 Patent licensing has been studied in formal economic models in the field of industrial organization.
 In particular, Katz and Shapiro (1986) have explored the optimal licensing strategy of a research lab selling to firms who are competitors on the product market.
 It turns out that (compared to the welfare-maximizing solution) the licensor's incentives to develop innovations may be excessive, while the licensor's incentives to disseminate the innovation are typically too low.
 Subsequently, the seminal work of Katz and Shapiro (1986) has been extended in several directions.
 For example, Bhattacharya, Glazer, and Sappington (1992) have taken into account that the firms acquiring licenses must make further investments in order to develop marketable products.
 Schmitz (2002, 2007) has shown that asymmetric information due to adverse selection or moral hazard may lead the research lab to sell more licenses than it would do under complete information.
 Antelo and Sampayo (2017) have studied the optimal number of licenses in a signalling model.